GyroTools/precon-examples/README.md

 pip install gt-precon --extra-index-url https://pypi.gyrotools.com/simple/
 ```

-When prompted for username and password enter your credentials for the [GyroTools user portal](https://portal.gyrotools.com/portal).
+When prompted for username and password enter the credentials for the [GyroTools user portal](https://portal.gyrotools.com/portal)

 For an automated installation without password prompt (e.g. in requirements.txt) use your personal access token for the [GyroTools user portal](https://portal.gyrotools.com/portal):
 ```python
 pip install gt-precon --extra-index-url https://precon:<PERSONAL_ACCESS_TOKEN>@pypi.gyrotools.com/simple/
 ```

-The `<PERSONAL_ACCESS_TOKEN>` can be retrieved from your Profile page in the [GyroTools user portal](https://portal.gyrotools.com/portal):
+The `<PERSONAL_ACCESS_TOKEN>` can be found in the Profile page of the [GyroTools user portal](https://portal.gyrotools.com/portal):

 ![alt text](doc/portal_profile.jpg "Profile")

 ### Activation

-Precon is a proprietary software package and requires activation of a valid license.
-Please contact [GyroTools](https://www.gyrotools.com/gt/index.php/contact-form) for licensing details and pricing.
+Precon is a proprietary software package and needs a license to work.
+Please contact [GyroTools](https://www.gyrotools.com/gt/index.php/contact-form) for details and pricing.

 > **_NOTE:_** precon shares the same license with MRecon.
-If MRecon is already activated on the current machine, the activation for precon can be skipped.
+If MRecon is already activated on the current machine then the activation for precon can be skipped.

-#### Activation of precon on a single machine for all users (preferred method)
+#### Activate precon on a single machine for all users (preferred method)

 #### Windows